smartepsh/ex_leiden/README.md

   - Controls depth of community hierarchy
   - Higher values allow more fine-grained community structure
   - Algorithm may stop early if no further improvements can be made, even before reaching max_level

+- `:community_size_threshold` - Minimum community size threshold for termination (default: `nil`)
+  - When set to an integer, algorithm terminates if all communities are at or below this size
+  - Takes precedence over `:max_level` when both are set
+  - Useful for stopping early when communities reach desired granularity
+  - Set to `nil` to disable (algorithm uses `:max_level` instead)

 ## Result Format